CometChicken/EricChenZhang/README.md

 6.Application on Shiny

-Firstly, we get a general idea of the dataset and start to clean up the data by using scatterplot, leverage, cooks distance, outliertest and diffits.
+Firstly, we get a general idea of the dataset and start to clean up the data by using scatterplot, leverage, cooks distance, outliertest and dffits.
 Finally, we recovery one mismeasure point, and delete 6 points as well.

 Secondly, we need to select variables for our model.
 We also use various methods, such as mallow's cp, adjusted R^2, AIC, BIC and VIF.
 Then, we get different subsets of variables under different methods.